If you've blocked our ad, please consider unblocking it.

-Ninja Assault's fourth and final level is plagued by graphical errors, which renders the graphics for the final boss (and all other sprites) unseen in any sensible manner during normal gameplay.
+Ninja Assault's fourth level is plagued by graphical errors, which renders the graphics for the final boss (and all other sprites) unseen in any sensible manner during normal gameplay.
 Turns out it was a dragon's head.

 There are also graphics for what may be a fire attack for the boss.
 The dragon doesn't actually do anything in-game except move in a triangle.
 The palette might not be accurate.